p2pu/writing-for-change/module1/_posts/1999-01-01-questions.markdown

 ---
 title: Questions
 layout: course_page
-image: issue-photo.jpg
+image: "issue-photo.jpg"
-image-attribution: Tomasz Stasiuk
+"image-attribution": Tomasz Stasiuk
+published: true
 ---

-## Week 1: Who Are You?
+## Who Are You?

 In Weeks 1 – 3 you will identify and/or clarify a social issue that matters to you--something that motivates you to enact change.
 In Weeks 4 - 7, you will plan and write for change collectively.